turboblack/HamsterCMS_table_layout/README.md

 # HamsterCMS with table layout
-HamsterCMS home page theme HTML 3.2 and only ASCII characters and text Opens well in Internet Explorer 5, LINKS (DOS), and modern browsers.
+HamsterCMS home page theme HTML 3.2 and only ASCII characters and text Opens well in Internet Explorer 5, LINKS browser (DOS), and modern browsers.

 HamsterCMS is the world's smallest and very simple flatfile content management system.